Skip to content

 Click to show Cell Disruption Techniques Identification example problem

-Which one of the following cell disruption techniques correspond to the description 'Cells are suspended in buffers containing protein catalysts that digest the cell wall.'.
+Which one of the following cell disruption techniques correspond to the description 'Grinding of the cells by hand to disrupt the cell walls.'.

 Types of Column Chromatography